PSHE and Citizenship

 Spring term: keeping healthy and safe

-Summer term: living in the wider community
+Summer term: living in the wider community and being a good citizen

 Throughout each of these weeks there is a high focus on ensuring children learn how to be safe in different situations, as well on global citizenship, sustainable development and British values.
 Each of these weeks is enriched and brought to life through several workshops in school (e.g. from the police, fire brigade, NSPCC) and visits (e.g. to Waitrose cookery school, Houses of Parliament).
 Each week also involves parent workshops and homework activities to consolidate and build on children’s learning in school.